 Instructions

-- Preheat the oven to 200º F and then turn it off.
-Place the cinnamon rolls into a greased 9x13 pan.
+• Preheat the oven to 200º F and then turn it off.
+Place the cinnamon rolls into a greased 9×13 pan.
 Place the baking pan into the oven and let the cinnamon rolls rise until they double in size, about 45 minutes.

 Notes

-- Gluten free flour blend - For this recipe, I tested three premium gluten free flour blends.
-Authentic Foods Steve's GF Bread Blend, Cup4Cup, and Better Batter Gum-Free Artisinal Blend Flour (gum and rice-free.)
-You can use other flour blends, but note King Arthur Measure for Measure and Bob's 1 to 1 do not rise well.
-Steve's blend was my all-time favorite flour blend.
+1. Gluten free flour blend – For this recipe, I tested three premium gluten free flour blends.
+Authentic Foods: Steve’s GF Bread Blend, Cup4Cup, and my DIY blend.
+You can possibly use other flour blends.
+I haven’t tested other blends and every flour blend can behave differently with different moisture needs.
+Note: King Arthur Measure for Measure and Bob’s 1 to 1 do not work in yeast recipes.
+Steve’s blend was my all-time favorite flour blend.

-- Not all yeast is gluten free.
-I know Red Star Platinum is NOT gluten free so avoid that one.
+4. Not all yeast is gluten free.
+I know Red Star Platinum is NOT gluten free, so avoid that variety.

 SPECIAL NOTE